stuartofmt/DuetLapse3/README.md

 Captures images based on time, layer change, or pause.
 Works with existing pauses in G-Code, or can force pauses at other trigger events.
 Optionally moves head to a specified position before capturing paused images.

-Feedback via issues on Duet forum https://forum.duet3d.com/ Status of Features.
-Unchecked features are planned, coming soon:
+Feedback via issues on Duet forum https://forum.duet3d.com/

 ## Installation
 * mkdir DuetLapse